Home

 Adam Jernigan, Ph.D.

 Rigorous Resources is your one-stop shop for resources on American literature.
-Every unit was designed by a Ph.D. from the University of Chicago with a research specialization in American literature.
+Every unit was designed by a Ph.D. in English with a research specialization in American literature.
 Feel free to check out these complete units on canonical texts by diverse American authors:

 Complete Unit on Arthur Miller's The Crucible